artifacthub/hub/docs/olm_annotations.md

 Use this annotation to indicate the operator's license.
 It must be a valid [SPDX identifier](https://spdx.org/licenses/).

+- **artifacthub.io/prerelease** *(boolean string, see example below)*

+Use this annotation to indicate that this operator version is a pre-release.
+This status will be displayed in the UI's package view, as well as in new releases notifications emails.

 ## Example

 Artifact Hub annotations in `CSV` file: